Skip to main content

 Get access to GOV.UK blogs GA4 data

-Blog editors should be able to grant users access to the blogs GA4 property.
+Blog editors should be able to grant users access to the blogs GA4 property using the user admin tool.

 If you have any issues, please contact the GOV.UK GA4 support inbox.